tallner/javascript1-assignment3-tallner/README.md

-how to test for errors in the api, i always get 200? hot to get the 410 when image size is wrong? how to interrupt the outer for-loop when the eventlistener detects error?
+how to test for errors in the api, i always get 200? hot to get the 410 when image size is wrong? how to interrupt the outer for-loop when the eventlistener detects error? i want to write error text only once also when searching for many pictures ok to define size with M, K etc?